bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 9. [ELEMENT] cannot interact with you nor you with it
 10. you temporarily gain some random manifestation of [ELEMENT]-themed power
 11. your strength scales in proportion to the amount of [ELEMENT] you are touching
-12. you anchor yourself in place relative to nearby [ELEMENT]
+12. you cannot be harmed if in firm contact with [ELEMENT]
 13. nearby [ELEMENT] becomes deadly in your hands
 14. the effect [ELEMENT] has on you is moderated, strengthening if weak and weakening if strong
 15. the spirit of [ELEMENT] temporarily takes over your mind